ibnummuhammad/glints-data-engineer-task/README.md

     make setup

-This command will set neccesary initialization in order to make the airflow data pipeline works automatically, such as.
+This command will set neccesary initialization in order to make the airflow data pipeline works automatically, such as:

 ### a) Setup the postgres database connection
 This initial setup will create the airflow connection to the source database and destination database.